openstack/ironic/doc/source/admin/troubleshooting.rst

    is because the files are not sequential in nature, and must be re-assembled from an internal block mapping.
 Internally Ironic limits this to 1GB of RAM.
-Operators performing large numbers of deployments may wish to explore the ``direct`` deployment interface in these sorts of cases in order to minimize the conductor becoming a limiting factor due to memory and network IO.
+Operators performing large numbers of deployments may wish to disable raw images in these sorts of cases in order to minimize the conductor becoming a limiting factor due to memory and network IO.

 Why are my nodes stuck in a "wait" state?
 =========================================